Wreck-It Ralph (soundtrack): Songs

 While majority of the score was written by Jackman, the album also featured six songs: three original and three incorporated tracks.
-Owl City performed the original track "When Can I See You Again?", which was released on October 18, 2012 as a promotional music video through YouTube.
+Owl City performed the original track "When Can I See You Again?", which was released on October 18, 2012, as a promotional music video through YouTube.
 The Japanese-band AKB48 performed the song "Sugar Rush" released as a single on October 22, followed by an independent release in Japan on March 20, 2013.
-It's music video was screened at the film's world premiere in Los Angeles.
+Its music video was screened at the film's world premiere in Los Angeles.
 Buckner & Garcia performed the song "Wreck-It, Wreck-It Ralph".

 The soundtrack also features the songs "Celebration" by Kool & the Gang, "Bug Hunt" (Skrillex and Noisia remix), and "Shut Up and Drive" by Rihanna.
 The electronic music band Skrillex had produced the track "Bug Hunt" (Hero's Duty), a remixed version by Noisia was featured in the soundtrack album.
 Director Rich Moore wanted him for the soundtrack, as in the writing process he wanted to do "something contemporary to other Disney film music" and asked about the same to music supervisor Tom MacDougall, which he named Skrillex for the band.
 He approved his track, after being impressed with the narration and demos, he came up for the score.
 Early in the development process, Robert Lopez and Kristen Anderson-Lopez wrote an original song for the film; it was later cut out.